Telecare

-Uses of Telecare
+Uses of telecaster

 In its simplest form, it can refer to a fixed or mobile telephone with a connection to a monitoring centre through which the user can raise an alarm.
-Technologically more advanced systems use sensors, whereby a range of potential risks can be monitored.
+Technologically more advanced systems use sensors through which specific potential risks can be monitored.
 These may include falls, as well as environmental changes in the home such as floods, fire and gas leaks.
 Carers of people with dementia may be alerted if the person leaves the house or other defined area.
-When a sensor is activated it sends a radio signal to a central unit in the user's home, which then automatically calls a 24-hour monitoring centre where trained operators can take appropriate action, whether it be contacting a local key holder, doctor or the emergency services.
+When a sensor is activated it sends a radio signal to a central unit in the user's home, which then automatically calls a 24-hour monitoring centre where trained operators can take appropriate action, such as contacting a local key holder, doctor or the emergency services.

-Telecare also comprises standalone telecare which does not send signals to a response centre but supports carers through providing local (in-house) alerts in a person's home to let the carer know when a person requires attention.
+Telecare also includes standalone telecare which does not send signals to a response centre, but supports carers through providing local (in-house) alerts in a person's home to let the carer know when a person requires attention.

-It is important to note that 'telecare' is not just a warning system if someone strays from home but is also preventative measure whereby people are brought back and kept in the community through regular communication.

-There are now a large range of telecare services available with some of the most well known being the pendant alarm, mobile carephone system, pill dispenser, telephone prompt service the movement monitoring, fall detector and more.
-Multi-lingual telecare services have now been introduced opening the service up to a wider audience.
-All play a role in maintaining people's independence and allowing people to stay in their own homes.
+There is a range of telecare services available with some of the most well known being the medical alarm, mobile carephone system, pill dispenser, telephone prompt service, movement monitoring and fall detector.
+Multi-lingual telecare services have been introduced.

-The future of Telecare

-Technological advances result in the possibility of promoting independence and for providing care from the social initiative sector, which now contemplates eCare, and navigation/positioning systems, such as GPS for people with dementia or other cognitive impairments.

 Telecare in the UK

-In 2005 the UK's Department of Health published Building Telecare in England to coincide with the announcement of a grant to help encourage its take up by local councils with social care responsibilities.
+In 2005 the UK's Department of Health and Social Care published Building Telecare in England to coincide with the announcement of a grant to encourage its take up by local councils with social care responsibilities.

 The UK's Department of Health's Whole System Demonstrator (WSD) launched in May 2008.
 It is the largest randomised control trial of telehealth and telecare in the world, involving 6191 patients and 238 GP practices across three sites, Newham, Kent and Cornwall.
 The trials were evaluated by: City University London, University of Oxford, University of Manchester, Nuffield Trust, Imperial College London and London School of Economics.
 The WSD headline findings after the telehealth trial, involving 3154 patients, included these outcomes: